 "Classic tones meet playable design.
 In our opinion, it's the best of Fender's new American Vintage Teles."

-FULL REVIEW: Fender American Vintage '64 Telecaster review
+FULL REVIEW: Fender American Vintage '64 Telecaster

 Rock 'N' Roll Relics Thunders II